RobRich999/Chromium_Clang/README.md

 Builds marked with the "+sse3" tag require processors with SSE3 instruction set support.
 AVX support is not required.

 *SSE3 support is the Chromium project's own minimum SIMD requirement on x86 platforms as of v89 builds.*

-Implementation of various options are subject to change depending upon performance, stability, and similar paramaters.

 ****